paypal/butterfly/docs/Extension-development-guide.md

 ## Running Butterfly CLI from an IDE

-When developing a Butterfly extension, it is very helpful to be be able to run it from the IDE.
+When developing a Butterfly extension, it is very helpful to run it from the IDE.
 To do so, add class-path entries for your extension jar and run class `com.paypal.butterfly.cli.ButterflyCliApp`, from `butterfly-cli` jar, passing the required command line arguments.

 ## Butterfly javadocs